Mamata presents vote on account for Rs 2.99 lakh cr in House, oppn parties boycott speech | Science-Environment

 Banerjee, during the assembly session, said hergovernment has worked tirelessly for the state's overalldevelopment, despite not getting necessary help from thecentral government.

 ''We have decided to build 20 lakh houses for the SCand ST communities and upgrade mud houses into pucca ones.
 Weare allocating Rs 1,500 crore for the project.
 We have alsodecided to provide aid to government-recognized unaidedmadrasas, and Rs 50 crore has been allotted for the same.''
-The chief minister also said that the budget, underthe government's 'Krishak Bandhu' scheme, has been increasedto Rs 6,000 crore from Rs 5,000 crore, keeping in mind theinterest of farmers.
+The chief minister also said that the annual aid,under the government's 'Krishak Bandhu' scheme, has beenincreased to Rs 6,000 from Rs 5,000, keeping in mind theinterest of farmers.

 ''We will build 100 new schools in tea garden areas.